 It is for professional designers, students, and hobbyists alike.
 Students will learn the names and visual characteristics of some of the most popular typefaces in all of graphic design history.
 Professionals will find inspiration and save valuable time in the process.
 In most cases, a designer has to sort through a typeface collection using a type manager application (like Suitcase Fusion), turning individual fonts on and off for use in their design program.
 After locating and activating a font in the type manager, they then have to flip back to their design application and apply the font to a selection of text.
 There might be something therapeutic in this slow process for some people, but it does take a lot of time.
 The BBOFC is a little aid to speed that process up.

 Is this meant to be a visual guide or a set of rules?

-The BBOFC is not meant to provide a formulaic set of font combinations.
+The BBOFC is not meant to provide a formulaic set of type ideas.
 It is primarily meant to be a learning tool and a time-saving and inspirational resource for designers.
 While many combos may work right out of this book, many others serve as examples of contrast.
 Some examples have more harmony than others, and some have more discord than others, as presented.